Nordica Enforcer 93 ReviewNovember 19, 2018

-That being said, this ski does not float well and has a subtle way of pointing out what you’re not doing well – like trying to initiate a carve from the back of your tails, hopping from edge to edge instead of pressuring and steering, and not counter-rotating while you leave your inside hand uphill halfway through the turn (#guiltyascharged).
-What it does best is let expert arc’ers ski exactly the way they want no matter what the All Mountain conditions underfoot.
+The ski is still more aimed at improving your Carving Pleasure than it is at floating over the bumps and windblown, and it does have a subtle way of pointing out what you’re not doing well – like trying to initiate a carve from the back of your tails while you leave your inside hand uphill halfway through the turn (#guiltyascharged).
+What it does best is let expert arc’ers ski exactly the way they want no matter what the All Mountain conditions are underfoot.
 It’s a ski for people who ski the same beautiful round turns whether it’s hardpack or there are six inches of fresh underfoot.
-As for all you technically proficient skiers who have not become weekend members of the church of the Enforcer yet – why not?

-For Overall rankings, Nordica’s Enforcer 93 received two “Favorite” designations, several “Excellents,” and just a couple mere “Goods.”
-In numerical value, that translates to two 10s (out of a possible score of 10) quite a few 9s and 8s, and one lone 7 from a single tester who said, “This ski felt a little old school for my taste.”
-That old school, GS ability to carve anywhere on the mountain – which for decades, is all expert skiers ever did – is exactly what makes this ski so popular: It lays down an excellent arc, but with the kind of power, precision and pleasure that no old school ski can hope to match.
+For Overall rankings, Nordica’s Enforcer 93 received two 10s (out of a possible score of 10) quite a few 9s and 8s, and three 7s from testers who would have liked a more playful, less exacting ski.
+The ski has an ability to carve anywhere on the mountain, laying down an excellent arc with the kind of power, precision and pleasure that most other skis can’t match.

-For a Frontside ski with a penchant for carving, it should be no surprise that the Enforcer 93 gets low scores for Float.
+For a Frontside ski with a penchant for carving, it should be no surprise that the Enforcer 93 got lower scores for Float.
 This ski focuses more on sidecut and finesse for making timeless turns, as the damp Energy 2 Titanium Construction ensures your edges never lose contact with the snow, as long as it isn’t more than 6 inches deep.

 Peter Kray- Publisher